azmehedy/Retail_Store_Sales_Dashboard/README.md

 ## Tools & Technologies:

 **Microsoft Excel:** Data Cleaning, Preprocessing, Data Transformation, Modeling, Calculated Measures, KPIs, Dashboard Design, and Data Visualization.

 ---

+## Dataset:
+The dataset used in this project was collected from ChatGPT.

+---